Brompheniramine and phenylephrine

 Drinking alcohol with brompheniramine and phenylephrine can cause side effects.

 Ask a doctor or pharmacist before using any other cold, allergy, or sleep medicine.
 Many combination medicines contain brompheniramine or phenylephrine.
-Taking certain products together can cause you to get too much of this medicine.
+Using certain products together can cause you to get too much of this medicine.
 Check the label to see if a medicine contains an antihistamine or decongestant.

 Brompheniramine and phenylephrine side effects